Sports Minister rallies corporate support for Black Stars with Presidential Breakfast

 The special, high-level corporate engagements by the Sports Minister is to make a strong case for the Black Stars to be supported.

-The high-level engagements will continue in the coming days with heads of organisations in other sectors.
+The high-level engagements will continue in the coming days with heads of organizations in other sectors.